 The OFR has helped launch an initiative to create a global system to identify parties to financial contracts.
-Unique legal entity identifiers (LEIs) will increase market transparency and benefit market participants by making it easier for them to report and evaluate aggregate exposures.
-LEIs will also improve the quality of supervisory and nonsupervisory data used by regulators to measure and assess risks, and will facilitate research outside the regulatory community that will promote market discipline.
+Unique legal entity identifiers (LEIs) will increase market

 For purposes of monitoring risks to financial stability, the Dodd-Frank Act authorizes the Council to request data from the OFR and its own member agencies.
 The Council may also require financial companies to submit reports that will allow it to evaluate whether a specific company, activity, or market could pose a threat to financial stability, after first relying to the extent possible on information provided by supervisors.